Podgórze 55, 58-530 Kowary.

 |Address:||Jelenia Struga Medical SPA Sp. z o.o., ul.
 Podgórze 55, 58-530 Kowary, Tel: +48-75-75-28-458, Tel: +48-796-599-774.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1850||begin of flourspar mining.|

 |1945||Polish/Russian uranium mining started.|

 |20-APR-2000||opened to the public.|

 At Kowary, uranium was found bordering the granite with metamorphic rocks.
-The typical minerals of the deposit are calcite, silver, uraninite.
+The ores are seams of hydrothermal origin, both the metamorpic rocks and the ores are a result of the granite intrusion.
+The typical minerals of the deposit are iron ores, fluorite, calcite, silver, uraninite.

 A real danger exists nearby.
-The mined ore was milled and leached in an uranium mill to extract the uranium.
-The tailings were pumped as sludges into a sedimentation pond, where they are until today.
-The seepage water is a continuous hazard to ground and surface waters.
+The mined ore was milled and leached in a uranium mill to extract the uranium.
+The overburden was pumped as sludge into a sedimentation pond, where it is until today.
+While actual waste rock is not a problem at all, other ores oxidizing and releasing poisonous substances and small remains of uranium ore which release radioactive substances are a problem.
+The seepage water is a continuous threat to ground and surface waters.